jocelynshek/qlubpenguin-analysis/README.md

 # qlubpenguin-analysis
-A fun project about the mailing list of Harvard's best house, Quincy, for Harvard Open Data Project
+A fun project about the mailing list of Harvard's best house, Quincy, for @HarvardOpenData